 foliage is due to abundant rainfall, averaging 62 inches annually.

 elevation is 9 feet above sea level.
 Because of Louisiana's close proximity to

-the Gulf of Mexico, hurricanes are an occasional threat from July 1, to November 1.
+the Gulf of Mexico, hurricanes are an occasional threat from July 1, to

-two full-service hospitals with physicians representing some 30 medical
+is served by two full-service hospitals with physicians representing some 30

-secondary schools provide quality education.
-There are two elementary (K-3),
+primary and secondary schools provide quality education.
+There are two

-Covington area also offers a selection of private and parochial schools for
+schools.
+The Covington area also offers a selection of private and parochial

-Airport, is only 45 minutes from Downtown Covington and is
+International Airport, is only 45 minutes from Downtown Covington and is

 accessible by the Lake Pontchartrain Causeway, the world's longest bridge.
 Some

 14 major airlines provide flights daily into and out of New Orleans offering

 local, small aircraft airports are located in Abita Springs, Hammond and